bot910/Catan-Tracker/README.md

 Catan-Tracker
 =============
 A simple irl Settlers of Catan card and player tracker.
-(With the seafarers expension)
+(With the seafarers expansion)

 <br>